Sleeping

 Mothers Group

 Since Jack's been 3 months, I've been going to a mothers group.
 It's been FANTASTIC.
 It's the highlight of my week and I've made some great friends.
 There are 3 girls, in particular, with whom I've connected really well - Erin (mother of Oliver), Sam (mother of Daisy) and Christie (mother of Sophie).
 I'm really lucky that I can meet up with these girls throughout the week.
-I am truly thankful to God for providing me with such great friends.
+I am t

 In this photo, you can see Oliver (in the background), Sophie (on the far right), Jack (on the right) and Lucy (left, daughter of Nicole).
 The babies were completely mesmerised by a toy that spun around and made music like a xylophone (you can sort of see it behind Lucy).
 It was very cute.